serokell/blog-posts/typed-th-in-ghc-9/article.md

 Failed, no modules loaded.
 ```

-In the next sections, we will see how to port this code to GHC 9 without and with backward compatibility with GHC 8.
+In the following sections, we will see how to port this code to GHC 9 without and with backward compatibility with GHC 8.

 ## Porting old TTH code without backward compatibility